Koredotcom/docs/docs/gale/agents/agents-flows/types-of-nodes/script-libraries.md

 # List of Supported Libraries

 The following pre-existing libraries can be selected for use in the script editor of the function node.
+[Learn more](../types-of-nodes/function-node.md).

 * [json](#json)
 * [enum](#enum)